35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Lifeinvader Office uses an LA building exterior with Google-style office/interior influence.

-Do Not Say: Do not simply say it is Facebook HQ.
+Accuracy Note: Do not simply say it is Facebook HQ.
 Lifeinvader as a company is a parody, while the office source is more specific.

 Source: Lifeinvader Office Source